*Redis TRADEMARK GUIDELINES

 PURPOSE To outline the policy and guidelines for using the Redis trademark (“Mark”) and logo (“Logo”) by members of the Redis developer and user community.

 WHY IS THIS IMPORTANT?
 The Mark and Logo are symbols of the quality and community support associated with the open source Redis.
 Trademarks protect not only its owners, but its users and the entire open source community.
 Our community members need to know that they can rely on the quality represented by the brand.
-No one should use the Mark or Logo in any way that misleads anyone, either directly or by omission, or in any way that is likely to confuse or take advantage of the community, or constitutes unfair use.
+No one should use the Mark or Logo in any way that misleads anyone, either directly or by omission, or in any way that is likely to confuse or take advantage of the community, or constitutes unfair competition.
 For example, you cannot say you are distributing Redis software when you are distributing a modified version of it, because people will be confused when they are not getting the same features and functionality they would get if they downloaded the software directly from us, or will think that the modified software is endorsed or sponsored by us or the community.
 You also cannot use the Mark or Logo on your website or in connection with any services in a way that suggests that your website is an official Redis website or service, or that suggests that we endorse your website or services.

 PROPER USE OF THE Redis TRADEMARKS AND LOGO.
 You may do any of the following: